Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: Discussion

-As described in Appendix Section \ref{dataset-description}, the TARCC dataset exhibits sampling biases and is relatively small in size, potentially limiting the generalizability of the results.
-We attempt to compensate for this gap through validation with biomedical/domain knowledge (Appendix Section \ref{domain-validation}).
-Furthermore, unlike prior AD research on high-dimensional imaging data, this study employs models of limited complexity due to dataset size constraints, preventing the utilization of more sophisticated deep learning models.
-Scaling up the dataset or exploring techniques for training deep learning models on small datasets could address this limitation.
-Additionally, categorical or binary biomarkers can not be incorporated in the graph representation due to constraints on how edge weights are defined, although the vast majority of blood-based biomarkers in the scope of such an analysis are continuous variables.
+We note certain limitations in our data and methods.
+The TARCC dataset exhibits sampling bias and is relatively small in size, potentially limiting the generalizability of the results.
+We attempt to compensate for this gap through validation with biomedical domain knowledge.
+Furthermore, unlike prior AD research on high-dimensional imaging data, we employ models of limited complexity due to dataset size constraints, preventing the utilization of more sophisticated DL models.
+Scaling up the dataset or exploring techniques for training DL models on small datasets could address this limitation.
+In addition, our graph construction uses Pearson correlation to define edge weights, which captures linear associations rather than causal relationships and may not capture non-linear or higher-order interactions.
+The graph representation is designed to visualize biomarker interdependencies and inform hypothesis generation for future mechanistic studies that could employ causal inference methods.
+Additionally, categorical or binary biomarkers cannot be incorporated in the graph representation due to constraints on how edge weights are defined since the vast majority of blood-based biomarkers in the scope of such an analysis are continuous variables.

-Currently, we choose design parameters, such as the number of features filtered through SHAP and the threshold $\alpha$, based on domain knowledge via existing biomedical literature.
-This subjective selection may restrict the utility of the model.
-In the future, this process of parameter selection can be automated.

-BRAIN employs multiple models that could pose computational resource issues, especially with increasingly large datasets.
-However, the current blood-based datasets do not reach extreme sizes due to the high cost of human data collection.
+Currently, we choose design parameters, such as the number of features filtered through SHAP and the threshold, $\alpha$, based on domain knowledge via existing biomedical literature.
+In future, this process of parameter selection can be automated.
+Additionally, BRAIN employs multiple models that could pose computational resource issues, especially with increasingly large datasets.
+However, current blood-based datasets do not reach extreme sizes due to the high cost of human data collection.
 As technology advances and larger datasets become more accessible, computational challenges may become more pronounced and require innovative solutions.

-Finally, the paper relies on SHAP analysis, which assumes additivity in the relationship between model output and features.
-This assumption may not always hold true.
-Future studies could explore the use of multiple feature importance techniques, such as LIME, to broaden the pool of important biomarkers and potentially uncover non-additive relationships between features and outcomes.
+Finally, we employ SHAP, which assumes additivity in the relationship between model output and features, an assumption that may not always hold.
+Future work could explore other feature importance techniques, such as LIME, to broaden the pool of important biomarkers and potentially uncover non-additive relationships between features and outcomes.